Charles W. Field: Civil War

-Postbellum career
+Postwar career

 After the war, Field pursued business interests in Maryland and Georgia.
 He traveled abroad in 1875 and served Isma'il Pasha, the khedive of Egypt, as a colonel of engineers, helping train native officers and supervising several construction projects.
 He later served as Inspector General.
 Returning to the United States in 1877, he was nominated for the position of doorkeeper of the U.S. House of Representatives.
 His service under a foreign head of state technically resulted in the loss of U.S. citizenship, rendering him ineligible for the post.
 However, former fellow Confederate general Eppa Hunton argued that Field's service was under a private contract and that he had never sworn an oath of allegiance to the khedive.
 Field was elected to the post.

 Field was a member of the Maryland Club in Baltimore.

 He became a civil engineer from 1881 through 1888 and then served for a time as superintendent of Hot Springs Reservation (later renamed Hot Springs National Park).
 He died in Washington, D.C., and was buried in Baltimore, Maryland, in Loudon Park Cemetery.
 His son Charles W. Field was a Maryland state delegate.

 In the 20th century, the commonwealth of Kentucky erected a roadside marker on U.S. Route 62 near Versailles commemorating Woodford County's Civil War generals, including Field.